Trevor-Warthman-2/Chef/src/readme.md

 ## Lessons learned
 - express show routes need to go behind non-crud routes or /dishes/mine will be read mine as an id instead of a part of the route.
+- it's weird to use nested schemas instead of subdocs because then you can't (at least not easily) sub query without aggregating (basically joining) which is weird.
+Should look into that tho.

+maybe add X-Total-Count to all routes if I can get it to stop expecting a promise:  x.set('X-Total-Count', x.length);